3d-printing-canada/Longer-LK1-LK2-BL-Touch-Firmware/README.md

 ### Hardware Installation

 1) Print and mount your BL touch, no springs required, using the 3D printed Mount.
-2) Use the EX-1000 wires (For Longer LK2 only) to connect your BL touch leads to the correct pins on the motherboard as indicated in the wiring diagram.
+2) Connect your BL touch leads to the correct pins on the motherboard as indicated in the wiring diagram.

-NOTE: The EX-1000 wires must have a 1K 1/8th watt resistor bridging the positive (red) and signal (orange) wires at the motherboard connector for the BL touch (also shown in the wiring diagram).
-3D Printing Canada sells the wire pre-soldered with a resistor, or you may try it yourself without soldering by sticking one end of the resistor in the top of the connector for each of the wires, securing it with tape.
+NOTE: The extension wires must have a 1K 1/8th watt resistor bridging the positive (red) and signal (orange) wires at the motherboard connector for the BL touch (also shown in the wiring diagram).
+3D Printing Canada sells the wire pre-soldered with a resistor (for the LK2 only), or you may try it yourself without soldering by sticking one end of the resistor in the top of the connector for each of the wires, securing it with tape.
 Soldering it to the wires is the best option.

 ### Software Installation